-Are Older People using new Technology?
+Are Older People Using New Technology?

 The BBC Web Wise website defines the internet as:

-A network of computers that works much like the postal system, only at sub-second speeds.
+"A network of computers that works much like the postal system, only at sub-second speeds.
 Just as the postal service enables people to send one another envelopes containing messages, the internet enables computers to send one another small packets of digital data."

-- Organise all your bills and bank accounts.
+- Organise your bills and bank accounts.